A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering: The Model

 We next briefly review the Gaussian mixture model \citep[GMM,][]{banfield1993model}.
-The GMM with shared covariance assumes that observations $\mbU_i\in\mathbb{R}^p$, $i=1,\ldots, n$, are independent and identically distributed (i.i.d.) as the mixture normal $\sum_{k=1}^K \pi_k^*N(\bolphi_k^*,\bolPsi^*)$, where $k$ is a positive integer, $\pi_k^*\in (0,1)$, $\bolphi_k^*\in\mathbb{R}^p$ and the symmetric positive definite matrix $\bolPsi^*\in\mathbb{R}^{p\times p}$ is the within-cluster covariance.
+The GMM with shared covariance assumes that observations $\mbU_i\in\mathbb{R}^p$, $i=1,\ldots, n$, are independent and identically distributed (i.i.d.) with the mixture normal distribution $\sum_{k=1}^K \pi_k^*N(\bolphi_k^*,\bolPsi^*)$, where $K$ is a positive integer, $\pi_k^*\in (0,1)$ is the prior probability for the $k$-th cluster, $\bolphi_k^*\in\mathbb{R}^p$ is the cluster mean within the $k$-th cluster, and the symmetric positive definite matrix $\bolPsi^*\in\mathbb{R}^{p\times p}$ is the within-cluster covariance.
 We note that the within-cluster covariance could be different across clusters.
 But we choose to present GMM with constant within-cluster covariance, because it is more closely related to our study.
-The latent cluster representation of the GMM is often used to connect with discriminant analysis, optimal clustering rules, and the EM algorithm.
-Specifically, the GMM can be written equivalently as \beq \Pr(Y_i=k)=\pi_k^*,\quad \mbU_i\mid (Y_i=k) \sim N(\bolphi_k^*,\bolPsi^*), \eeq where the latent variables $Y$ takes $K$ distinct values coded as $1,\ldots, K$ for convenience.
-We use superscript $^*$ to denote the true value of a parameter in population.
+The latent cluster representation of the GMM is often used to connect it with discriminant analysis, optimal clustering rules, and the EM algorithm.
+Specifically, the GMM can be written equivalently as \beq \Pr(Y_i=k)=\pi_k^*,\quad \mbU_i\mid (Y_i=k) \sim N(\bolphi_k^*,\bolPsi^*), \eeq where the latent variables $Y_i\in\{1,\ldots, K\}$.
+We use the superscript $^*$ to denote the true value of a parameter in population.